Aaron0825/Xtern/README.md

 Consider implications of data collection, storage, and data biases you would consider relevant here considering Data Ethics, Business Outcomes, and Technical Implications

-Discuss Ethical implications of these factors
-Privacy concerns regarding collecting personal information from users for order prediction.
+1. Discuss Ethical implications of these factors -Privacy concerns regarding collecting personal information from users for order prediction.
-Ensuring informed consent and transparency about data usage to the users.
+-Ensuring informed consent and transparency about data usage to the users.
-Discuss Business outcome implications of these factors Ensuring that the data collected aligns with the ethical standards, avoiding controversies.
+2. Discuss Business outcome implications of these factors -Ensuring that the data collected aligns with the ethical standards, avoiding controversies.
-Building trust with customers by handling their data responsibly.
+-Building trust with customers by handling their data responsibly.
-Discuss Technical implications of these factors
-Data encryption and secure storage to protect sensitive information.
+3. Discuss Technical implications of these factors -Data encryption and secure storage to protect sensitive information.
-Implementing data anonymization techniques to preserve privacy.
+-Implementing data anonymization techniques to preserve privacy.

 Given the work required to bring a solution like this to maturity and its performance, what considerations would you make to determine if this is a suitable course of action?